Code of Conduct

-Protected Health Information (PHI) includes any individually identifiable information that relates to past, present, or future medical behavioral conditions, treatment or payment that may identify a patient of client.
+Protected Health Information (PHI) includes any individually identifiable information that relates to past, present or future medical or behavioral conditions, treatment or payment that may identify a patient or client.
 It can be found in client records or financial and operational systems.

 There are several federal and state laws governing the privacy and security of PHI including the Health Insurance Portability and Accountability Act (HIPAA) and Security Rules.

 If you work with PHI, you should familiarize yourself with the laws and attend the training sessions offered by the FoC.

 We possess personal information such as addresses, salaries, benefits and payments of our clients’ families, employees, practitioners, volunteers, interns, students, researchers, board members, donors, consultants and vendors.
 We should access this information only for the fulfillment of our job requirements.